knowledgedefinednetworking/a-deep-rl-approach-for-sdn-routing-optimization/README.md

 # Keras and Deep Deterministic Policy Gradient to control an OMNeT++ network simulator

+## How to build?

+1. Use a modern Linux or macOS system.
+1. Install OMNeT++ version 4.6 in your system (please see instructions at http://omnetpp.org).
+1. Run 'make' from inside 'omnet/router'.
+This will generate `networkRL` which is needed by the python script.
+1. Install Python 3.6 in your system.
+1. Install the packages listed in `requirements.txt` (please use *exact* versions).
+Virtualenv could be of help (https://pypi.python.org/pypi/virtualenv).

 ## How to train?

 ### Single run with fixed parameters